wragge/uc10153-2017/pages/module3/module3-digitisation.md

 * Once you've finished just click **Save & Exit**.

+* Share the link to your corrected article on Slack.

+{: .bg-context .bg-warning}
+**Portfolio alert!** Include the link to your corrected article in your portfolio.
+Feel free to do more than one -- look at the [text correctors' hall of fame](http://trove.nla.gov.au/newspaper/hallOfFame?filter=newspaper) for inspiration!

-Trove text correction is an example of 'crowdsourcing' -- which is a broad and somewhat inaccurate term to describe ways in which organisations can seek the assistance of their users.
+Trove text correction is an example of 'crowdsourcing' -- which is a broad and somewhat inaccurate term to describe ways in which organisations can seek the assistance of their users in enriching collection data.
 There are now lots of crowdsourcing projects in the cultural heritage domain -- including [The Real Face of White Australia](https://transcribe.realfaceofwhiteaustralia.net/)!

 As well as images and text recognition, there are a growing range of tools and techniques for creating digital representation of objects.
 A number of cultural institutions are experimenting with 3D imaging of their collections -- this means they're not just capturing how an object looks, they're recording its spatial dimensions -- it's shape and size -- as a digital model which can viewed from a variety of perspectives.

 Have a browse of the Smithsonian's [collection of 3d models](https://3d.si.edu/browser).
 Click on a thumbnail to open the object in a 3d viewer.
 Try rotating and zooming!

-You may have seen some stories in the news recently which described some of the possibilities of more advanced digital imaging techniques -- techniques that look below the surface of the object to see what we cannot.
+You may have seen some stories in the news describing some of the possibilities of more advanced digital imaging techniques -- techniques that look below the surface of the object to see what we cannot.
 One group of scientists used 3d xray scanning to [virtually unwrap](https://www.theguardian.com/science/2016/sep/21/jubilation-as-scientists-use-virtual-unwrapping-to-read-burnt-ancient-scroll) an ancient scroll that had been severely damaged.

 {: .img-example}
 <iframe width="100%" height="500" src="https://www.youtube.com/embed/VfNl7z-vFl4" frameborder="0" allowfullscreen></iframe>